markdoc/docs/pages/docs/render.md

 ];
 ```

-You can see a more advanced render tree in the [developer playground](/sandbox?mode=transform).
+You can see a more advanced renderable tree in the [developer playground](/sandbox?mode=transform).

 ## Render

 Render takes in a render-tree and transforms it into rendered output.
 For `html`, that means creating an HTML document as a string.
 For `react`, this means creating a [React element](https://reactjs.org/docs/render-elements.html).

-You can create your own renderer by creating a function that takes in a render tree as parameter and returns your desired output.
+You can create your own renderer by creating a function that takes in a renderable tree as parameter and returns your desired output.

 An example `html` output might look like this: